alx/douce-offensive/wp-content/plugins/thickbox/readme.txt

 1. Some pictures in a gallery.
 2. If you click on a picture you'll see the larger image.

+== Changelog ==

+1.4

+* New admin interface with various options
+* Added german translation for ThickBox and SmoothBox
+* You may now add variants of ThickBox and SmoothBox as you see fit
+* Plugin supports i18n now

+1.3.1

+* Small bugfix regarding jQuery.

+1.3

+* Updated ThickBox (3.1) and SmoothBox (v20080623) to latest version.

+1.0 - 1.2.x

+* First drafts

 == Expert Mode ==